As part of the Complex Systems Toolkit, supported by Quanser, we will be exploring the ACE-Box and agentic engineering workflows.

 Please get in touch for further information, or enquiries about interviews, features or workshops.

-The EPC’s Complex Systems Toolkit is now live, providing accessible, practical resources for embedding complex systems concepts into engineering education.
+The EPC’s Complex Systems Toolkit provides accessible, practical resources for embedding complex systems concepts into engineering education.
 The Complex Systems Toolkit is supported by Quanser.

 Why do we need a Complex Systems Toolkit?